 At December 31, 2005, Sempra Generation had a contract that includes annual commitments to purchase lignite coal for Twin Oaks either until an aggregate minimum volume has been achieved or through 2025.
 Future minimum payments under the contract totaled \$394 million, for which payments of \$28 million are due for 2006, \$28 million for 2007, \$27 million for 2008, \$27 million for 2009, \$26 million for 2010 and \$258 million thereafter.
 The minimum payments have been adjusted for allowed shortfalls and 90-percent minimum take-or-pay requirements under the contract.
-On January 18, 2006, the contract was amended to extend the contract life and change the base price and the mechanism for future price adjustments.
+On January 18, 2006, the company announced an agreement to sell the plant, which would result in the buyer assuming the coal contract.
+On January 20, 2006, the contract was amended to extend the contract life and change the base price and the mechanism for future price adjustments.